Book Review: Inside Larry and Sergey’s Brain by Richard L. Brandt

 Would I recommend this book?

-If you are new to entrepreneurship, rise of Internet stories and online business, this could be a good book to pick up and start your journey.
-If you are looking for some practical information how to lead people, make better decisions or how to create your own successful company, look somewhere else.
+If you are new to entrepreneurship, the rise of Internet stories and online business, this could be a good book to pick up and start your journey.
+If you are looking for some practical information on how to lead people, make better decisions or how to create your own successful company, look somewhere else.
 This is not a book for you.